alvdelga/alvdelga/README.md

 💡 Constantly learning and refining my skills in C, Python, and low-level development
 🎯 Focused on building secure, efficient, and well-tested code
 🌱 Committed to continuous growth and professional excellence
-🎮 Retro gaming enthusiast and reverse engineering aficionado
-🎥 I also enjoy editing videos and experimenting with design and UX/UI

 ---
 ### 💼 Certificaciones